What will my Abdominoplasty / Tummy Tuck Scar look like?

 - DermaPen (usually instigated between 10 and 12 weeks after your surgery, some variability)

-- Laser Genesis (less-invasive laser treatment, helps with collagen remodelling and may be beneficial for scars that are red and a bit thickened, hypertrophic scars)
+- Laser Genesis (less-invasive laser treatment, helps with collagen remodelling and may be suitable for scars that are red and a bit thickened, hypertrophic scars)

 - Intense Pulsed Light (IPL treatments) – if your scar is pink and a bit pigmented